There are only a finite number of excluded minors for the class of bicircular matroids: Connectivity and separations in bicircular matroids

+Each of possibilities (ii)-(v) has one of $A$ or $B$ as a collection of elements all in series, which therefore cosimplifies to a (trivial) parallel class.
+Since $(A,B)$ is essential, we have outcome (i): two cyclic parts each with one vertex in $S$ and all other parts neutral.
+Note that this implies the union of the neutral parts is a path linking the two cyclic parts. {If both cyclic parts} were contained in one side of the separation, say $A$, then $B$ would have all of its elements contained in a common series class of $M$, {again} contradicting the fact that $(A,B)$ is essential.
+A collection of balloons all sharing a common vertex of attachment cosimplifies to a parallel class.
+Thus neither $A'$ nor $B'$ consists of just a collection of balloons all sharing a common vertex of attachment.

 Conversely, suppose $(A,B)$ is a partition of $E(M)$ that has the form described in the statement of the lemma.
-Then neither $A$ nor $B$ has all its elements in series or all in parallel, and the connectivity calculation for the separation yields $r(A) + r(B) - r(M) = |V(A) \cap V(B)| - a(A) - a(B) = 1$ so $(A,B)$ is an essential 2-separation of $M$. \end{proof}
+Then neither $A$ nor $B$ cosimplifies to a parallel class, and the connectivity calculation for the separation yields $r(A) + r(B) - r(M) = |V(A) \cap V(B)| - a(A) - a(B) = 1$ so $(A,B)$ is an essential 2-separation of $M$. \end{proof}

 We now describe how a bicircular matroid with an essential 2-separation may become essentially 3-connected after deleting or contracting an element.